 How Adjusting Your First Move Can Increase Pitching Velocity

-What this first move adjustment will do is allow the hips to lead and force the lift leg to drag or follow the hips.
-If the first movement begins with a basic rotational leg lift to a balanced position then the lift leg could easily dominate the stride and fly open early, killing momentum and power production.
+What this first move adjustment will do is allow the hips to lead and force the lifted leg to drag or follow the hips.
+If the first movement begins with a basic rotational leg lift to a balanced position then the lifted leg could easily dominate the stride and fly open early, killing momentum and power production.